Shell Grotto Lantern 2023

 Vari Capitelli Series 2019/20

-Sculptural Vessels inspired by Piranesi available via Vessel Gallery
+Sculptural Vessels inspired by Piranesi sold via Vessel Gallery

 Vari Capitelli Series 2019/20

-Sculptural Vessels inspired by Piranesi available via Vessel Gallery
+Sculptural Vessels inspired by Piranesi sold via Vessel Gallery

 Vari Capitelli series 2019/20

-Detail of Vari Capitelli series, available via Vessel Gallery
+Detail of Vari Capitelli series, sold via Vessel Gallery

 Vari Capitelli Series 2019/20